Profitable Ideas for Breweries and Wineries

 Breweries and wineries can establish a revenue stream while putting their employees back to work with contactless delivery and curbside pickup.
 Orders can be taken online through your social media channels, website, or mobile ordering apps like fanfoodapp.
 Make sure your delivery area and pickup guidelines are visibly stated so the expectations are set when a customer goes to order.

-If delivery is an option for you, but you’re worried about the efficiency of providing to a larger market, try establishing specific delivery dates per ZIP codes so your driver can make consecutive drop-offs throughout the day.
-Be sure to cover the extra expense by adding a delivery fee or make the delivery free after a certain amount has been spent.
+If delivery is an option for you, but you’re worried about the efficiency of providing to a larger market, try establishing specific delivery dates per ZIP code so your driver can make consecutive drop-offs throughout the day.
+Be sure to cover the extra expense by adding a delivery fee or making the delivery free after a certain amount has been spent.

 Food pairings are another way to earn additional sales.
 If you have a cook staff, create a special menu to go along with your beer and wine.
 Choose meals that will stay fresh and travel well.
 One idea may be to offer a “make-your-own burrito kit.”
 You can supply all the ingredients for your patron to make in the convenience of their home while enjoying their favorite drink.